guilhermetavares/restkiss/docs/tutorial.rst

     define).

-    You know your data best & validation is **very** non-standard between frameworks, so this is a place where Restless punts.
+    You know your data best & validation is **very** non-standard between frameworks, so this is a place where Restkiss punts.

     Some people like cleaning the data with ``Forms``, others prefer to hand-sanitize, some do model validation, etc. Do what works best for you.